 I deploy identical test applications across different providers:

 A simple Node.js app that logs every request and response time.
-If the app can't serve a basic "Hello World" response in under 5 seconds, I count it as downtime.
-Your users don't care if the server is technically "up" if it takes 30 seconds to load your page.
+If the app cannot serve a basic "Hello World" in under 5 seconds, I count it as downtime.
+Users do not care if the server is technically "up" if a page takes 30 seconds to load.

 Network Quality Metrics